-The oil industry is interested in drilling here, yet much of the 22 million-acre reserve contains habitat too sensitive for any type of industrial development.
+The oil industry is interested in drilling here, yet many areas contain habitat too special for any type of industrial development.

 This habitat is vital to: